 Vera Schwach earned a doctoral degree (dr.philos.) in history from the University of Oslo (2012) and helds a position as Research Professor at NIFU, Nordic Institute for Studies in Innovation, Research and Higher Education, situated in Oslo, Norway.
 Schwach’s specialities includes evaluation, studies on research policy, higher education and history of science.
 Since 2003 she has examined the use of English and the national language, Norwegian, in research and higher education.
 Her investigations of academic curriculums includes language distribution in bachelor- and master programmes respectively, in textbooks and other learning resources, furthermore, teaching and learning environment in general.
 Her ambition is to reach facts and insight in contemporary use of English and Norwegian in an academic setting, and to establish reliable methods and statistics for investigations.
 The majority of the studies has been Commissioned by the Norwegian Language Council (Språkrådet).
 The results have contributed to a knowledge basis for the Language Council’s work and policy, furthermore to official papers and Government’s white papers to the Parliament.BACK

-Kerttu Rozenvalde currently works at the Department of Language Development of the Latvian Language Agency where she does sociolinguistic research.
-Right now, she is part of the working group that carries out a large-scale macro-sociolinguistic study on language situation in Latvia from 2016 to 2020.
-The research is a continuation of previous work done in a similar vein (The Language Situation in Latvia.
-2010–2015.
-Latvian Language Agency, 2017).
+Kerttu Rozenvalde is a research fellow in language policy at the University of Tartu.
+She is currently conducting a research project on language use and attitudes in a multilingual university in Estonia in order to understand the relationship between the sustainability of Estonian as language of higher education, and multilingual language use in university.
+Previously, she has worked at the Latvian Language Agency where she was part of the working group that carried out a large-scale macro-sociolinguistic study on language situation in Latvia from 2016 to 2020.
 From 2011 to 2017 she worked as lecturer of the Estonian language and culture at the University of Latvia.
 Among her fields of research are language and higher education policies.
 She recently defended her PhD dissertation that investigated the interplay of languages in higher education comparatively in Estonia and Latvia.BACK

 Tallinn University is the largest university of humanities in Tallinn and the third biggest public university in Estonia.
 We have almost 7,000 students (with 9.5% of them international), and about 800 employees, including nearly 400 researchers and lecturers.